DanilaGoncharov/telegram_alert_system/README.md

 This is the script, which can send the alerts in automated (using CI/CD) mode.
 It checks the key metrics each 15 minutes and compares this value with the mean value of the same 15-minute interval for last 10 days.
 In case of deviation for more than 3σ, it sends the alert message, plot and link to the real-time dashboard.

-## The script has following steps.
+## The script has following steps:
 * Importing libraries
 * Connecting to telegram bot
 * Connecting to database